innodatalabs/tbert/README.md

 We provide a script to convert TF BERT pre-trained checkpoint to tBERT: `tbert.cli.convert`

 Testing is done to ensure that tBERT code behaves exactly as TF BERT.

-See also alternative PyTorch port by folks from HuggingFace: https://github.com/huggingface/pytorch-pretrained-BERT.git

 ## License
 This work uses MIT license.